 If my identity got me through a TSA checkpoint faster, this is not completely out of the realm of possibilities.

 The second is more likely and reiterates the first lesson

 Despite what he told me and what I’ve observed, his name is still attached to his handle somewhere that’s important enough that an employer might still google and the screenshots come up.
 Perhaps it’s a middle name or something.

-If I was vindictive, I’d just leave everything up to continue causing this kid problems.
+If I were vindictive, I’d just leave everything up to continue causing this kid problems.
 But I’m not, so I deleted the tweets.
-I don’t want the bad karma.
+I don’t want bad karma.

 Here’s a secret to how I keep such a cool head with people on social media: